Search Ask the Dietitian

 A healthy eating plan with enough vitamins and minerals to meet your mom's Recommended Dietary Allowance is recommended.
 She should eat a wide variety of foods including fresh and frozen.
 See the Food Guide Pyramid for more information about recommended number of servings per day for a healthy eating plan.
 Weight loss at this time would not be recommended and it may negatively impact your mom's immune system.

 There is some promising research about low fat vegetarian eating plans that include soybean foods such as soy milk, tofu and other soybean based products.
 Soy is not specifically recommended for leukemia and is contraindicated in estrogen dependent breast cancers.
-For information about the food - cancer connection see "Food and Fitness" by the American Cancer Society.
+For information about the food and physical activity cancer connection read this by the American Cancer Society.